-Title: one-off components to restore or maintain the operational of plant or machinery in the workplace Learning outcomes The learner will be able to: ssment criteria earner can: 7 Continued 7.4 Complete and maintain records when producing one-off components to restore or maintain the operational functions of plant or machinery.
+Title: Producing one-off components to restore or maintain the operational functions of plant or machinery in the workplace Learning outcomes The learner will be able to: ssment criteria earner can: 7 Continued 7.4 Complete and maintain records when producing one-off components to restore or maintain the operational functions of plant or machinery.
 7.5 Safely use and handle materials, hand tools, portable power tools, power tools and ancillary equipment.
 7.6 Safely store the materials, tools and equipment used when producing one-off components to restore or maintain the operational functions of plant or machinery.
 7.7 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - assess requirements for repair or maintenance - validate appropriate ways in which the work should be carried out - maintain the principles of minimum intervention and reversible alteration - determine the durability of the one off component, temporary or permanent - transfer dimensions and measurements (hole location and spacing) - produce templates - work from patterns, representative work pieces and components - produce one-off components for emergency and temporary repair (safety and operational), to counter operational time delays, when it is cost effective and to make specialist tools - apply manufacturers' criteria for the production of specialist tools - determine the characteristics of materials and differing mating surfaces (cast iron, steel, alloy, plastic) - select and modify existing components by shaping, cutting, drilling, filing, threading (internal and external), fabrication, welding and machining - select methods of securing one off components, bolts, screws, clamps, rivets, joints (thermal and adhesive) and specialist retaining devices (circlips, cotter pins, woodruff keys)

-Title: Producing one-off components to restore or maintain the operational functions of plant or machinery in the workplace Learning outcomes The learner will be able to: 7 Continued Assessment criteria The learner can: 7.7 - recover and store reusable materials and components Contd - use hand tools, portable power tools, power tools and equipment - work at height - use access equipment - complete and maintain records 7.8 Describe the needs of other occupations and how to effectively communicate within a team when producing one-off components to restore or maintain the operational functions of plant or machinery.
-7.9 Describe how to maintain the tools and equipment used when producing one-off components to restore or maintain the operational functions of plant or machinery.
+Title: Producing one-off components to restore or maintain the operational functions of plant or machinery in the workplace Learning outcome The learner will be a 7 Continued es nent criteria 7.9 Describe how to maintain the tools and equipment used when producing one-off components to restore or maintain the operational functions of plant or machinery.

-Title: Producing One-off Components to Restore or Maintain the Operational Functions of Plant or Machinery in the Workplace Additional inform Additional information about this unit Additional information about this Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Producing One-off Components to Restore or Maintain the Operational Functions of Plant or Machinery in the Workplace Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 63